 A terrible economy can make purchasing just about anything complicated; all you can do is purchase what you can afford so your family has some financial protection.
 You can always increase your coverage at a later date.

 Whatever you are trying to purchase in 2022 while this blog post is written will be a challenge with the horrendous economy and massive inflation we are forced to live with.
 With no end in sight, everyone is financially strangled by high prices, from gasoline to food on our table.

 You can now apply to a carrier with the lowest rates and only apply for a face amount and a term period that will produce premiums you can afford.
 The shorter the term period, the lower the premiums.
 The same holds for the face amount, otherwise known as the death benefit.
 The lower the face amount, the lower the premiums.
 Being a little underinsured is better than not having any life insurance.

 Many worry about being declined or their rates increasing due to their medical condition.
 We use life insurance companies that are the most health-friendly for whatever conditions you may have.

 People will often believe before even talking to an agent that they will probably fail to qualify for coverage due to pre-existing medical conditions.
 Most of the time, these people can be covered and have very affordable premiums.

 We work with over 40 life insurance companies and choose the most applicable insurer to fit an applicant’s medical condition.
 It is human nature to worry about something without consulting a professional.

 This holds for people with hazardous occupations and dangerous sports, which can increase a policy premium.
 Our service to our clients offers free 5-minute medical pre-screens, taking all the guesswork trying to guess at a premium or what health classification an applicant will be placed in.

 Life insurance is for anyone with financial obligations, regardless of their age.
-Purchasing life insurance at a young age is dirt cheap compared to what people pay who are in their fifties and sixties because of dragging their feet.
+Purchasing life insurance at a young age is dirt cheap compared to when you are older.